contao/docs/docs/manual/backend/backend-keyboard-shortcuts.en.md

 call up certain commands directly.
 For example, the `Save` button is always located at the end of an input form, so that it can only be clicked with the mouse when the page is completely scrolled down.

-Normally this is not a problem, because while filling out a form you work from above anyway down through the side.
+Normally this is not a problem, because when filling out a form you work from top to bottom.
 But if you later want to change only a single value at the beginning of the form, the Button is not accessible without scrolling.
 In this case, the experienced Contao user will be able to access the Keyboard shortcut `[Alt]+[S]` even without scrolling to the destination.